emberjs/guides/source/templates/handlebars-basics.md

 Thus, the output of these combined helpers is `10`.

-As you move forward with these template guides, keep in mind that most of Ember's built-in helpers can accept _nested_ helper values as arguments.
+As you move forward with these template guides, keep in mind that a helper can be used anywhere a normal value can be used.

+Thusly, many of Ember's built-in helpers (as well as your custom helpers) can be used in nested form.